 At the Tax Court level, Whirlpool argued that the Section 954(d)(2) regulations should not apply.
 Whirlpool claimed that the regulations, on their own terms, did not reach the company’s arrangement.
 Alternatively, Whirlpool claimed that the regulations impermissibly interpreted the governing statute.
 The IRS, of course, disagreed with those contentions.
 The Tax Court, in a detailed opinion, held for the IRS.
 The court concluded that the regulations’ language allowed for Whirlpool’s expanded immediate taxation.
 The court also found that the regulations validly interpreted the statute.
 See Whirlpool v.
 Commissioner, 154 T.C.
 142 (2020).

 On appeal, something very strange happened.
 In an opinion by Judge Kethledge, the Sixth Circuit ignored the regulations.
 The court decided that it could do so because Section 954(d)(2) sets forth highly detailed conditions and consequences.
 Thus, the court believed, the taxpayer lost “under the text of the statute alone.”
 19 F.4th at 953.
-To the court, when “Section 954(d)(2)’s conditions are met, the consequences that follow are clear from the statute itself.”
+See also Whirlpool v.
+Commissioner, 154 T.C. at 165.
+To the Sixth Circuit, when “Section 954(d)(2)’s conditions are met, the consequences that follow are clear from the statute itself.”
 Id. at 954 (punctuation modified).

 The court acknowledged that the statute’s text contemplated rules that would apply “under regulations.”
 But the court could not accept that the Treasury enjoyed “unfettered discretion to determine whether” expanded immediate taxation would arise.
 19 F.4th at 953.
 Thus, the statute’s reference to regulations did not govern the analysis.
 The court would look at the statute alone.
 The dissent, by contrast, believed that the statutory language (“under regulations”) meant that “Congress gave Treasury a role in defining when” expanded immediate taxation would occur.
 19 F.4th at 957 (Nalbandian, J., dissenting).

 Whirlpool shows how phantom regulations can thwart the congressional intent reflected in statutory language.
 The Sixth Circuit said that it applied the text adopted by Congress.
 But its nominally textual approach applies some statutory words and ignores others (“under regulations”).
-The Sixth Circuit should have given effect to all words found in Section 954(d)(2), like the Tax Court did below.
+The Sixth Circuit should have given effect to all words found in Section 954(d)(2).

 The Sixth Circuit’s approach might earn some sympathy.
 The court plainly wanted to resolve the case without wading into the highly complicated Section 954(d)(2) regulations.
 Ignoring the statute’s reference to regulations provided a convenient way to do so.